gaddyh/localize/README.md

 behavior, wrong tool, a mis-resolved date, a hallucinated argument, or a reply that lied about what the tool actually returned.

+Write a **Contract** that describes your agent's tools, arguments, and expected behaviors.
-Built around a multi-turn **ReAct booking agent** (a WhatsApp nail-salon bot), with a **self-validating grader** — it proves itself correct before you trust it on a real model.
+The grader does the rest — five independent layers, zero engine code to touch.
+A bundled salon-booking example proves it works, with a **self-validating grader** that proves itself correct before you trust it on a real model.

 ---